 The Eyrie Vineyards is one of the original historic wine estates in Oregon and by all accounts one of the most historic in this country.
-At Polaner Selections we love representing the true classic and iconic producers of their region: Giacomo Conterno in Piedmont, Felsina in Tuscany, Michel Gaunoux in the Cote d’Or and Calera in California’s Central Coast among many others.
+At Polaner Selections we love representing the true classic and iconic producers of their region: Giacomo Conterno in Piedmont, Felsina in Tuscany, DeMontille in Burgundy among many others.
 It is a thrill for us to add Eyrie to that list.

 In 2005, Jason Lett took over from his father as winemaker and vineyard manager at The Eyrie Vineyards, and continues his family’s pioneering legacy.
 Today, total annual production is around 10,000 cases.
 All wines are estate-grown and produced.
-In addition to handcrafted Pinot noir, Pinot Gris and Chardonnay, the Eyrie Vineyards also makes limited bottlings of Pinot blanc, Pinot Meunier and Muscat Ottonel.
-The philosophy of The Eyrie Vineyards, in the vineyards and in the winery, is to interfere as little as possible with the processes of Nature.
+In addition to handcrafted Pinot Noir, Pinot Gris and Chardonnay, the Eyrie Vineyards also makes limited bottlings of Pinot blanc, Pinot Meunier and Muscat Ottonel.
+The philosophy of The Eyrie Vineyards, in the vineyards and in the winery, is to interfere as little as possible with the processes of nature.
 From the beginning, the wines have been made exclusively from hand-harvested grapes grown without the use of insecticides, herbicides or systemic fungicides.
 The vines are also grown on their own roots, and are not irrigated.
 In addition, the dedication to certified, organic farming and no-till agriculture has always been a priority at Eyrie.